dlouangr/agile-blog/_posts/2023-10-01-Agile-Project-Schedule-Management.md

 ## What is Project Schedule Management?

 Project Schedule Management is the processes required to make sure the project is completed in a timely manner.
+Below are several processes that are involed with project schedule management.